 - Mood swings and crying

+Detoxing from heroin is no walk in the park.
 Some symptoms, such as persistent vomiting and diarrhea, can cause dehydration, electrolyte imbalance, elevated sodium levels, and heart failure.
-However, all withdrawal symptoms are safely managed with proper medical attention.
+However, all withdrawal symptoms are safely managed with a heroin medical detox.

 Detox is the first step of recovery by ridding the body of all traces of drugs and toxins.
-At Brentwood Springs, our heroin detox in Nashville, TN begins with a detailed physical screening and substance use assessment of each new client.
+At Brentwood Springs, our heroin detox begins with a detailed physical screening and substance use assessment of each new client.
 Co-occurring medical and mental health disorders are common with addiction.

-This evaluation enables our compassionate care team to put together an effective personalized treatment program to accommodate one’s specific needs.
-At Brentwood Springs we understand this first step can be a daunting experience for many people.
+This evaluation enables our compassionate care team to create an effective personalized treatment program to accommodate one’s needs.
+At Brentwood Springs, we understand this first step can be a daunting experience for many people.

 We are committed to getting someone through the withdrawal process safely and successfully.
 Inpatient heroin detox largely involves managing withdrawal symptoms.
-Medications can be administered by our trained professionals to lessen the discomfort of heroin withdrawal.
+Our trained professionals can administer medications to lessen the discomfort of heroin withdrawal.

-While each client may differ, detoxing from heroin usually follows a general timeline as follows:
+A common question for those in heroin addiction treatment in TN is, “How long is heroin withdrawal?”
+While each client may differ, a heroin detox program usually follows a general heroin detox timeline as follows:

-- Six to12 hours of withdrawal begins with mild symptoms at first
+- Approximately 6 to12 hours of withdrawal begins with mild symptoms at first

-- In two to three days the severity of symptoms peak
+- In 2 to 3 days, the severity of symptoms peak

-- Within seven to 10 days, withdrawal symptoms begin to taper off
+- Within 7 to 10 days, withdrawal symptoms begin to taper off

 - Weeks to months following detox, many may go on to experience Post-acute withdrawal syndrome (PAWS)